biswajeet-g/Piezoelectric-Energy-Harvesting/3_PE_Loop/README.md

     - Grid like structure appeared
       - Add Columns to the right (for updating more data).
     - Copied the PE Data from excelsheet and pasted it to the Origin Workbook.
-    - Initially, 'P' hept the Y-axis and 'E' kept the X-axis.
+    - Initially, 'P' kept the Y-axis and 'E' kept the X-axis.
       - The axes were interchanged
     - Then, the two columns were selected and the graph was plotted.
 (Select 'Line')
     - After the graph being plotted,